 Constructs the southern half of multiple structures (4 bridges) connecting the North Spokane Corridor to I-90, stormwater structures, and retaining walls.
+This project is scheduled to be bid in February 2027.

 4.1.2.
-Project Current Status:4
+Project Current Status:3

+Design Status:

-- Design Status: - The design is currently at 100% of the Design Development Phase and between 20 to 30% of the Final Engineering Phase.
-WSDOT has identified the basic configuration locking in the footprint of bridges, elevation, grades, and alignment. - Utility crossings have been designed. - Environmental Documentation: - The NEPA process is complete with multiple re-evaluations completed. - Agreements: - The Interchange Justification report was complete in 2017.
-The draft update is finished and at FHWA for review. - o The Agreements with the City for utility design work is completed.
+- The design is currently at 100% of the Design Development Phase and between 20 to 30% of the Final Engineering Phase.
+The design regarding the footprint of the bridges (where the bridges, the elevations, grades, and alignments are all 100% designed.4

+- Utility crossings have been designed.5

+- Environmental Documentation:

+The NEPA process is complete with multiple re-evaluations completed.
+The NEPA process has locked in the Footprint.6